How neutral is “Full Fact”?

 Perhaps none of this would matter if their day-to-day staff also included former Telegraph or Mail journalists, but the majority of the staff who are former reporters appear to have worked for either the BBC or the left-wing press.
 The current editor of Full Fact is an ex-Mirror and Buzzfeed reporter who used to work on the Mirror’s anti-Tory website aimed at young people called “UsvsTh3m”, which often featured online games attacking the Conservatives.

 Full Fact is a charity with a small output of research compared to its size, funded primarily by big-tech and staffed to a large extent by former public sector workers or ex-reporters from left-wing media.
 There is no problem with any of this, but broadcasters should be wary of treating the nation’s self-appointed “independent fact checker” as an entirely unbiased source.
 It’s an odd state of affairs when an organisation could escape scrutiny merely by changing its name.
 Full Fact itself complained to Twitter when the Conservative Party tried this trick during an election debate.
-Are we letting them pull off the same grift?
-You can make up your own mind.
+Are we letting them pull off the exact same grift?

 Enjoying The Critic online?
 It's even better in print